opendatadiscovery/odd-platform/docker/README.md

 1. Open http://localhost:8080/management/datasources in your browser

-You should be able to see a new data source with the name you've passed into the collector_config.yaml file (Default is `Sample demo data source`).
+You should be able to see a new data source with the name you've passed into the collector_config.yaml file (Default is `postgresql-step2-test`).
 Overall you should see 11 data sources in the list

 2. Go to the **Catalog** section.
 Select the created data source in the `Datasources` filter